 We illustrate the effect of our modification of stripping recipes in Fig. 3.
 We select 1000 galaxy clusters from the MS with $M{\rm vir} > 2 \times 10^{14} M{\odot}$.
 For each, we calculate the fraction of actively star-forming galaxies as a function of projected distance from the centre in units of $R{\rm vir}$, and we average over all clusters.
-"Actively star-forming" here means having a specific star formation rate (SSFR, the ratio of star formation rate to stellar mass) above 10^{-11} yr-1.
-We consider galaxies with velocity relative to cluster centre (peculiar + $H_0 \times$ line-of-sight distance difference) less than 3 \times V{vir}, dividing them into four stellar mass bins as indicated by the $\log M$ ranges given in the bottom right corner of each panel.
+"Actively star-forming" here means having a specific star formation rate (SSFR, the ratio of star formation rate to stellar mass) above 10^{-11}yr^{-1} .
+We consider galaxies with velocity relative to cluster centre (peculiar + $H_0 \times$ line-of-sight distance difference) less than $3 \times V{vir}$, dividing them into four stellar mass bins as indicated by the $\log M$ ranges given in the bottom right corner of each panel.
 To emphasize the environmental effects which concern us here, each active galaxy fraction is normalized to its "field" value, estimated at $20R{\rm vir}$.
 Symbols with error bars are observational data from Weinmann et al. (2009) based on the SDSS cluster sample of von der Linden et al. (2007).
 Predictions from our model are in red, those from the model of DLB07 in black.
 Clearly, within $R{\rm vir}$, the changes we have introduced do slow the decline of star formation in satellite galaxies, although the differences are not large.
+This is because satellites start to be stripped later in our new recipes, and even thereafter they retain some hot gas which can fuel star formation and keep them blue, whereas in DLB07, hot gas is stripped immediately once galaxies become attached to a larger FOF group and star formation ceases once their cold ISM gas is used up.
 Note, however, that the fraction of active galaxies in the field differs between our model and DLB07, with our model predicting somewhat lower active fractions in general, thereby worsening the overall agreement with observation.
-This is a result of the enhanced feedback we have to introduce in order to match the observed stellar mass function (see Sec 3.9).
+This is a result of the enhanced feedback we have introduced in order to match the observed stellar mass function (see Sec 3.9).